-While millions of Americans safely rely on over-the-counter (OTC) cough medicine to temporarily relieve their cough due to a cold, approximately one out of 20 teens reports abusing it to get “high.”
+While millions of Americans safely rely on over-the-counter (OTC) cough medicine to temporarily relieve cough symptoms, approximately 1 in 31 teens reports abusing it to get high.

-The first step in preventing this abuse is to EDUCATE yourself.
+The first step in preventing this abuse is educating yourself.

 WHAT IS DXM?

 Dextromethorphan (DXM) is the active ingredient in most OTC cough medicines.
 Approved by the U.S. Food and Drug Administration in the 1950s, DXM is the most widely used cough suppressant ingredient in the United States.
-When taken according to labeling instructions, medicines that contain DXM are safe and effective, but when taken in excessive amounts higher than recommended doses, DXM can produce dangerous side effects.
+When taken according to labeling instructions, medicines that contain DXM are safe and effective.
+However, when taken in excessive amounts higher than recommended doses, DXM can produce dangerous side effects.

 Identifying DXM-containing products

 1. Look for the Stop Medicine Abuse icon on medicine boxes and bottle.

 2. Read the DRUG FACTS label to look for dextromethorphan in the Active Ingredients.